contentauth/c2pa-python/docs/native-resources-management.md

 If a forked child cleaned up its copy of that object normally, two things would go wrong.
 It would free a pointer the parent is using, a double-free.
 And more subtly, `fork()` only carries over the thread that called it, so if another thread held a native lock at fork time, that lock stays held forever in the child, and calling into native code to free anything can then block on it forever.

 So the SDK never frees native memory in a process that did not allocate it.
+A process-ID stamp on every object guards this: cleanup in a process that did not allocate the pointer marks it closed without freeing.
 Every object is stamped with its creating process's ID at construction, and cleanup compares that stamp against the current process before doing anything:

 ```mermaid
 sequenceDiagram